-The second annual Chili Appreciation Society International (CASI) Hawai`i State Chili Championship Cookoff
+The third annual Chili Appreciation Society International (CASI) Hawai`i State Chili Championship Cookoff

 Click here for more information: Entry rules, press release and poster.